bussidn/NoNull-Workshop/README.md

 We'll see why later.

+Just notice that we start with the following situation :

+We have a function A -> Optional[B] and we have a series of Functions: B -> C -> D -> E -> F that we want to apply if the optional is not empty.

+That series of functions can be seen as one Function B -> F.

+The problem is that :
+- **f1**:A -> Optional[B]

+and

+- **f2**:B -> F

+cannot be composed because the return type of **f1** does not match the entry type of **f2**.

 ```
 Refactor "Application#run" method.
 The only methods from Optional you should use are
 "Optional#map" and "Optional#orElse"
 ```

+Normally, your code should look kind of like the very first "Application#run" implementation.
+The one with function composition.

+If it doesn't, look at the two solutions on package _5.

+The code does not explicitly check presence or absence of value.
+It does not access the encapsulated value either.

+Instead, now we **tell** the Optional what transformation (function) we would like to apply to the value inside.

+So what we did was to manage to compose **f1** and **f2** thanks to "Optional#map" function which knows how to do it.

+That's why this chapter is called "improving composition".